-Indo-Chinese cuisine is the BEST Chinese food.
-Yeah, it's not your typical Chinese food, but rather an Indian style of making Chinese food flavored with soy sauce, vinegar, Indian chili sauce, and sometimes even ketchup.
+Indo-Chinese cuisine is the BEST kind of Chinese food in my opinion.
+Yeah, it's not your typical Chinese food, but rather an Indian style of making Chinese food flavored with soy sauce, vinegar, Indian chili sauce, and sometimes even tomato ketchup.

-Needless to say, I miss Indo-Chinese cuisine a lot, and that's why I make it at home.
+Needless to say, I miss Indo-Chinese cuisine a lot, hence why I make it at home.

 Garlic: You'll need lots of garlic for this dish which adds a ton of flavor.